Garland Boyette: Professional career

-Boyette made his NFL debut with the Cardinals in 1962, and played in 14 games (6 starts) during his first season.
-He was recognized as the first African-American to start at middle linebacker in professional football, together with Willie Lanier (who made his NFL debut in 1967), and later recounted receiving hate mail as a result.
-After two seasons with the franchise, Boyette left for the Canadian Football League, having become disillusioned by the higher salary of newer NFL players compared to his.
+In 1963, Boyette appeared in nine games, none as a starter.
+He suffered a torn knee ligament in an early October 1963 game against the Minnesota Vikings.
+After two seasons with the St. Louis franchise, Boyette left for the Canadian Football League, having become disillusioned by the higher salary of newer NFL players compared to his.
 He subsequently played for the Montreal Alouettes from 1964 to 1965, winning the league's Most Valuable Player Award and being selected as an All-Canadian during the latter season.